Have a Question?

 Overview

-Included with the VP4600 Series Vaults is an M.2 heatsink that helps dissipate heat from a M.2 SATA or M.2 NVMe SSD.
-This allows for lower operating temperatures and a longer SSD life span.
+Included with the VP4600 and VP6600 Series is an M.2 heatsink that helps dissipate heat from a M.2 SSD.
+This allows for lower operating temperatures.

-If a VP4600 unit is purchased with a M.2 SATA or M.2 NVMe SSD, this will be installed by default.
+If a VP4600 or VP6600 series unit is purchased with a M.2 SSD, this will be installed by default.
 If you are installing your own M.2 SSD, you will need to install it yourself.
+The heatsink, screws, and thermal pad will be provided to you in the box.

 Components